revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 <details><summary><b>Explanation</b></summary>

-> fp.tell() method used to get the current position within the file.
+> fp.tell() method is used to get the current position within the file.

 </details>
 </details>

 ---

-18.What will be the output of the following code?
+18.What is the output of the following code?

 ```python
 str=input("enter the input")